Open Source Routing With TomTom And HERE

 Open-source routing engines offer amazing capabilities, going far beyond what commercial applications like Google Maps can deliver.
 We wrote an overview article of FOSS routing engines if you're interested.

-However, one limitation which is hard to get around: every each open-source routing engine solely consumes OpenStreetMap data.
-We're here to remove that limitation and offer a way to convert any proprietary street dataset into the OSM data model:
+However, one limitation which is hard to get around: every open-source routing engine solely consumes OpenStreetMap data.
+We developed software to remove that limitation and offer a way to convert any proprietary street dataset into the OSM data model:

 If you don't want to read on and just have a quick dive into what we offer exactly, see if any of these links and apps provides some help:

 - Why not combine them?

 - TomTom and HERE in action with Valhalla

 Open source routing engines have gained massively in popularity, the latest after the shameless price increase of Google Maps in 2018.
 The clear advantages are

 Flexibility: use hosted services (Mapbox, GraphHopper or OpenRouteService) or host your own routing service under your own control

 No vendor lock-in: install your own routing service instance